- [Opinion] Barack Obama: A Role Model for Teachers and Students - July 19, 2018

 Maybe the last face I ever see

 If I throw away my shot, is this how you’ll remember me?

 (Miranda, pg.
 273)

 Using Hamilton: The Musical in the language arts classroom can also involve examination into the use of colloquial language in theater and art.
 Miranda uses rap and hip-hop mechanisms to tell the story of the early American republic, some of which are an homage to rappers that have come before him.
-The song “Ten Dual Commandments” is a salute to the “Ten Crack Commandments” by Notorious B.I.G.
-The song uses the number 10 as a theme throughout the play, especially since Hamilton eventually appears on the ten dollar bill (Genius Lyrics, https://genius.com/Lin-manuel-miranda-ten-duel-commandments-lyrics, available, 2017)
+The song “Ten Duel Commandments” is a salute to the “Ten Crack Commandments” by Notorious B.I.G.
+The song uses the number 10 as a theme throughout the play, especially since Hamilton eventually appears on the ten-dollar bill (Genius Lyrics, https://genius.com/Lin-manuel-miranda-ten-duel-commandments-lyrics, available, 2017)

 Students are often inspired to create their own rap, poetic, or prose creations on literary topics or to historical figures with Miranda’s Hamilton as their muse.